CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Exceptions/ssh/ssh-response-exception.md

 The category of the exception, which is used to categorise an exception if there are multiple reasons that the exception can occur.

-For `TelnetResponseException` there are the following categories:
+For `SshResponseException` there are the following categories:

-- `TelnetSessionDetails.TerminalPrompt`
+- `SshSessionDetails.TerminalPrompt`

 | | |
 |-----------|------------|